oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 ### Objectives

-In this lab, you will:
+In this workshop, you will learn how to:
-* Create a Travel Application using a Structured Process
+* Create a process Application
-* Design a Web-Form based User Interface
-* Use Connectors to integrate with external REST service
-*	Model a decision and formulate multiple conditions
 * Create roles
-* Use workspace to work on assigned Tasks
+* Create a connector to an Integration and also to the VBCS application using REST service.
+* Create a web form, design the form, add dynamic controls.
+* Create Structured Process.
+* Activate the process application.
+* Test and run the application in Workspace.

 ### Prerequisites
-You will need access to a Process Automation instance.
-Note that it is useful to have multiple credentials for testing purposes.

-1. Enter the web address for Process Automation.
-Ask your administrator if you don’t have it.

-2. Complete the User Name and Password fields, and click Sign In.
+1. Integration flow called *Change Order ERP PO Proxy* and should be active and running.

+2. VBCS application called *LOCAppTestOPA* and should be active and running.

 The main page for Process Designer appears, listing any existing process applications.